tinymce/tinymce-docs/plugins/powerpaste.md

   paste_postprocess: function(editor, fragment) {
 	// Fragment is a DocumentFragment node containing the DOM structure of the pasted content,
-	// after it has been filtered by the PowerPaste plugin.
+	// after it has been filtered by the PowerPaste plugin. var textnode = document.createTextNode("Added Text");
+  // Modify the fragment via the argument - do not return a value! fragment.node.appendChild(textnode);
   }
 });
 ```